MZalami/Exercise-1/Exercise-1-writing.md

 ## Hints

-- For this exercise, we recommend that you first write your text into Google Docs, and once you are ready, paste the text here.
 - If you need help in Markdown formatting (e.g. how to add headings, bold, italics, links etc.), please take a look at this excellent [guide / cheatsheet](https://www.markdownguide.org/cheat-sheet/)